CanberraUAV/admin/workshops/index.rst

 .. _quadcopter-workshops:

-Quadcopter Workshops
+Workshops
 ========================

-This section contains information and files for each of the quadcopter workshops.
+This section contains information and files for the workshops that CanberraUAV runs.

 .. toctree::
    :maxdepth: 1